 Investments in Equity and Equity-related securities involve a degree of risk and investors should not invest any funds in this Issue unless they can afford to take the risk of losing their entire investment.
 Investors are advised to read the risk factors carefully before taking an investment decision in the Issue.
 For taking an investment decision, investors must rely on their own examination of our Company and the Issue including the risks involved.
-The Equity Shares issued in the Issue have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), nor does SEBI guarantee the accuracy or adequacy of the Draft Red Herring Prospectus.
-Specific attention of the investors is invited of the section titled "Risk Factors" beginning on Page No. 26 of this Draft Red Herring Prospectus.
+The Equity Shares issued in the Issue have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), nor does SEBI guarantee the accuracy or adequacy of this Prospectus.
+Specific attention of the investors is invited of the section titled "Risk Factors" beginning on Page No. 24 of this Prospectus.